delforgedf/reactbooks/README.md

 # React Books

-A very simple app to manage lists of current reading, want to read and already read books.
+A very simple app to manage lists of books.

 ## Installation